 The program will be located on the Near Eastside of Indianapolis at 727 N Oriental Street, Indianapolis, IN 46202.

 Eligible applicants must be 18 years or older and have at least one year of continuing education or work experience post-high school.
-To be accepted, a candidate must be able to commit to the weekly schedule (15-20 hours) for the entire year program, be willing to work hard, have a sincere interest in the subject matter and activities, desire to take on leadership roles, and grow personally.
-The 15-20 hours will be broken into onsite training, field trips, virtual learning, and self-paced activities.
+To be accepted, a candidate must be willing to work hard, have a sincere interest in the subject matter and activities, desire to take on leadership roles, and grow personally.
+The 15-20 hours a week will be broken into onsite training, field trips, virtual learning, and self-paced activities.

 If you can’t commit to a full year, you can select a specific term below.